eth-protocol-fellows/protocol-studies/docs/eps/week1.md

 ## Ethereum Protocol Design

 Originally outlined in its [Whitepaper](https://ethereum.org/whitepaper#ethereum-whitepaper), Ethereum draws inspiration from Bitcoin and its background (explained above) to create a general blockchain based computation platform.
 The design was technically specified in [Yellowpaper](https://ethereum.github.io/yellowpaper/paper.pdf) and evolved over time.

+We need to understand what the blockchain is and how the blockchain is working.
+Blockchain is a shared, immutable ledger that facilitates the process of recording transactions and tracking assets in a public/private network.
+Blockchain is ideal for delivering that information because it provides immediate, shared and completely transparent information stored on an immutable ledger that can be accessed only by permissioned network members.
+A Blockchain network can track orders, payments, accounts, production and much more.[Blockchain] (https://www.ibm.com/topics/blockchain).

+The Ethereum blockchain can be conceptualized with distinct layers, each with its own role and purpose in the functioning of the network.[ Ethereum blockchain layers ] (https://veridelisi.substack.com/p/understanding-ethereum-ethereum-blockchain-tech)

 Changes are tracked in the community process of [EIPs](https://eips.ethereum.org) and current specification is implemented in Python as:

 - [Execution specs](https://github.com/ethereum/execution-specs)
 - [Consensus specs](https://github.com/ethereum/consensus-specs)